1. Introduction

 1. Overview

-Global dashboard manipulates with the data stored on the Stats Service side.
-The statistics of all the existed analyzes of the instance is collected on daily base and send to the Stats Service, where it is saved in the database.
-If an analyse is removed, its related statistics data is also removed from the Stats Service database.
-You can find details of the Stats Service installation in our Technical Guide,
+The Global Dashboard interacts with data stored on the Stats Service.
+It collects statistics for all existing analyses of the instance daily and sends them to the Stats Service, where they are stored in the database.
+If an analysis is removed, the corresponding statistical data is also deleted from the Stats Service database.
+For more details on installing the Stats Service, please refer to our Technical Guide,

-Stats Service can send anonymised statistics data (no client information to identify a client or instance) to a central data storage Global statistics.
-The services architecture is available here.
-By default the statistics is shared and aims to help the community of Monarc in the future weather forecast.
-The statistics sharing can be disabled (see point 5 - Global Dashboard statistics sharing option).
+The Stats Service can send anonymized statistical data (with no client or instance identifying information) to a central repository called Global Statistics.
+The architecture of the services is available here.
+By default, statistics sharingcis enabled and is intended to assist the Monarc community in the future forecasting.
+However, this statistics sharing can be disabled (see point 5 - Global Dashboard statistics sharing option).

 1. Global dashboard access

-The Global Dashboard is accessible from the Home page of Monarc.
+The Global Dashboard can be accessed from the Home page of Monarc.
+There are two types of the access, depending on the account privileges:

-• If the account has "User" or "Administrator" permissions, then it will be possible to see statistics only for analyzes to which user has an access.
+• If the account has "User" or "Administrator" permissions, the user will only be able to view statistics for the analyses they have access to.

-• If the account has "Global Dashboard" permission, then user is able to see stats for all the analyzes of the instance.
-There is also a possibility to set analyzes visibility (number 2 in the yellow box).
+• If the account has "Global Dashboard" permission, the user can view statistics for all analyses within the instance.
+There is also an option to configure the visibility of analyses (see number 2 in the yellow box).

 1. Global Dashboard access account setting